mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 In the example above the tag <alert-button></alert-button> will be replaced by a button element.
 When the user clicks on the button, the string 42 will be alerted.

-Since the intent of this paper is not to explain the complete API of AngularJS, we will stop with the directives here.
+Since the intent of this paper is not to explain the complete API of AngularJS, we will stop with directives here.

 ## Filters

-The filters in AngularJS are responsible for encapsulating logic required for formatting data.
-Usually filters are used inside the partials but they are also accessible in the controllers, directives, services and other filters through Dependency Injection.
+Filters in AngularJS are responsible for encapsulating logic required for formatting data.
+Usually filters are used inside partials but they are also accessible in controllers, directives, services and other filters through Dependency Injection.

-Here is definition of a sample filter, which turns given string to uppercase:
+Here is definition of a sample filter, which turns a given string to uppercase:

 {{< highlight javascript >}}myModule.filter('uppercase', function () {
   return function (str) {